nadar/quill-delta-parser/README.md

      */
     public function process(Line $line)
     {
-        // check if input is json, decodes to an array and checks if the key "mention"
+        // Check if input is JSON, decodes to an array, and checks if the key "mention"
-        // exists, if yes return the value for this key.
+        // exists.
+If yes, return the value for this key.
         $mention = $line->insertJsonKey('mention');
         if ($mention) {
-            // apply the inline behavior, updates the content and append to next "block" element.
+            // Apply the inline behavior, updates the content and append to the next "block" element.
-            // the value in this example would be "<strong>Basil</strong>".
+            // The value in this example would be "<strong>Basil</strong>".
             $this->updateInput($line, '<strong>'.$mention['value'].'</strong>');
         }
     }